||Quality Points per Semester Hour

 The third successive semester that the GPA is below 2.0 the student will be placed on Academic Suspension and will not be allowed to re-enroll at Gaston College for one semester.

 During the period in which a student is placed on Academic Suspension, the student is encouraged to meet with a counselor or advisor in order to develop a plan for improving his/her grade point average.
-If the student decides to choose another major/degree program, a Change of Major form available in the Counseling Center.
+Students who wish to change their major/program must complete a Change of Major form available in the Counseling Center.
 Students receiving financial aid and veterans benefits who change their major should consult with the Office of Financial Aid or the VA representative.

 All written appeals should include a realistic plan to achieve good academic standing, recognition of the problems that have affected the student's academic progress, and a plan to resolve those issues.
 If the Academic Suspension Appeal Committee approves the appeal, the student will be allowed to register and continue their enrollment at Gaston College on a probationary basis.
 Gaston College may require additional requirements as a condition of re-enrollment.

 Students who have been academically suspended and who expect to receive any type of financial aid must meet with a financial aid specialist to discuss the possibility of having financial aid re-instated as well as to discuss any other conditions that must be met.